 Forest Park Gets an Important Upgrade

 Hiking through one of Portland’s main attractions, the 5,100-acre Forest Park, just got a bit easier.
 The ever-popular 30-mile Wildwood Trail, which draws about 80,000 visitors a year, included a dangerous crossing at heavily trafficked West Burnside Road.
 But thanks to the combined efforts from the City of Portland, the Metro regional agency and crowd-funding by the Portland Parks Foundation, hikers and trail runners will soon have a much safer alternative.
-This past spring construction began on a pedestrian footbridge over the road, which will be completed by mid-fall 2019.
+In fall 2019, the park celebrated the opening of a pedestrian footbridge over the road.

 Mexican Modernism at the Portland Art Museum